ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ### 5.2 Check Predictive Errors (Stage 2)

-The next step is to check if the predictive value is None.
-If this is the case, then the auxillary value is used instead.
-This only applies if the user has provided an auxillary value.
+The next step is to check the predictive, auxiliary and total.

-Hence, if the auxiliary value is also None then the method stops and the TCC marker in the output is written as "S".
-If we have a value then we set the predictive value equal to the auxiliary value and go to the next stage.
+Otherwise, there are five ways in which the method can behave based on these values.
+This includes the following

+1. When total value is present, predictive value is None and Auxiliary value is None then the decision whether an automatic correction can be made will be based off of the total value and any recalculation of the components will use the total value.

+2. - When total value is present, predictive value is present and Auxiliary value is None then the decision whether an automatic correction can be made will be based off of the predictive value and any recalculation of the components will use the total value.

+3. - When total value is present and predictive value is present and Auxiliary value is present then the decision whether an automatic correction can be made will be based off of the predictive value and any recalculation of the components will use the total value.

+4. - When total value is present and predictive value is None and Auxiliary value is present then the decision whether an automatic correction can be made will be based off of the auxiliary value and any recalculation of the components will use the total value.

 ### 5.2 Check Zero Errors (Stage 3)